agatha-duzan/agatha-duzan.github.io/README.md

 ### Number of videos uploaded
 <p style='text-align: justify;'>
-A first approach consits of analysing the number of videos uploaded to find some peaks and match them with current events.
+A first approach consists of analysing the number of videos uploaded to find some peaks and match them with current events.

 </p>